frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 From that very low moment, Peter, who represents the whole of weak humanity, goes on to become the great saint and the great apostle.

-St. Ambrose says, "Jesus, look upon us when we are weak, for your look sets us right again."
+St. Ambrose says, "Jesus, look upon us when we are weak, for your look sets us right again" (*cf*.
+Ambrose, Hymn, *Maker of all, eternal King*).

 The whole process of beginning again can bring up great joy.
 We get a second wind.
 We launch out into the deep.
 We excavate new layers of untold spiritual wealth.

-There\'s a phrase in the Preface of the Sacred Heart that says, "We draw water in joy from the wells of salvation" (Isa.
+There's a phrase in the Preface of the Sacred Heart that says, "We draw water in joy from the wells of salvation" (Isa.
 12:3).
 Beautiful words.

 We learn how to come back again and again to that Sacred Heart of Christ to draw that water in joy from the wells of salvation and to have our faith confirmed.